CSCfi/allas-cli-utils/help/lo-list.md

 Working with shared buckets:

-                        When you list a contents of a bucket with a-list, the command checks if the bucket used belongs to the current project.
-If it does not belong to the project, the name of the shared bucket is stored to LUMI-O or Lumi-o ( into object project-number-a-tools/buckets_shared_to).
+                        When you list a contents of a bucket with lo-list, the command checks if the bucket used belongs to the current project.
+If it does not belong to the project, the name of the shared bucket is stored to LUMI-O or Lumi-o ( into object project-number-lo-tools/buckets_shared_to).
-                        When you check the available buckets with command a-list, the command shows also the names of the shared buckets stored to LUMI-O or Lumi-o.
-NOTE that this option shows information about only about shared buckets that have previously been used by a-list.
-Thus you can't use a-list check if some new buckets has been shared to you.
+                        When you check the available buckets with command lo-list, the command shows also the names of the shared buckets stored to LUMI-O or Lumi-o.
+NOTE that this option shows information about only about shared buckets that have previously been used by lo-list.
+Thus you can't use lo-list check if some new buckets has been shared to you.

-Related commands: a-put, a-get, a-delete, a-find
+Related commands: lo-put, lo-get, lo-delete, lo-find

 ```